Determinantal Sieving: Path, cycle and linkage problems

 One of the main application areas of algebraic algorithms in parameterized complexity is for path and cycle problems.
 Indeed, one of the earliest examples of an algebraic FPT algorithm was for \textsc{$k$-Path}, finding a path on $k$ vertices in a possibly directed graph, ultimately improved to time $O^*(2^k)$~\cite{Koutis08ICALP,Williams09IPL,KoutisW09limits}.
 Another breakthrough result in the area is Björklund's algorithm for \textsc{Hamiltonicity}, finding a Hamiltonian path in an undirected graph, in time $O^*(1.66^n)$~\cite{Bjorklund14detsum}, and more generally solving \textsc{$k$-Path} in undirected graphs in time $O^*(1.66^k)$~\cite{BjorklundHKK17narrow}.
 In fact, even the apparently simple question of \textsc{$k$-Path}, \textsc{$k$-Cycle} and \textsc{Hamiltonicity} problems remains a highly active area of research.
 This is particularly true in \emph{directed} graphs; however, in this section we restrict ourselves to undirected graphs.
 We also restrict ourselves solely to matroids represented over fields of characteristic 2, since we need the power of the odd support sieving method (Theorem~\ref{theorem:matroid-sieving}).

 Another, subtly different problem is to find a cycle of length \emph{at least} $k$, which we refer to as the \textsc{Long Cycle} problem.
 Unlike the corresponding ``\textsc{Long Path}'' problem, being able to find a $k$-cycle in time $O^*(c^k)$ does not guarantee being able to solve \textsc{Long Cycle} in the same time.
-On directed graphs, the first algorithm for \textsc{Long Cycle} with running time $O^*(2^{O(k)})$ was given by Fomin et al.~\cite{FominLPS16JACM} using the \emph{representative families} approach to algorithm design (cf.~Sections~\ref{sec:intro-noDP} and~\ref{sec:noDP}); the current record is $O^*(4^k)$ by Zehavi~\cite{Zehavi16ldc}.
+On directed graphs, the first algorithm for \textsc{Long Cycle} with running time $O^*(2^{O(k)})$ was given by Fomin et al.~\cite{FominLPS16JACM} using \emph{representative families} (cf.~Sections~\ref{sec:intro-noDP} and~\ref{sec:noDP}); the current record is $O^*(4^k)$ by Zehavi~\cite{Zehavi16ldc}.
 For undirected graphs, the currently fastest algorithm for \textsc{Long Cycle} is by reduction to the more general \textsc{Long $(s,t)$-Path} problem.
-Note that, again unlike unrooted \textsc{Long Path}, asking for an $st$-path of length at least $k$ is a sensible question that does not trivially reduce to \textsc{$k$-Path}.
-In turn, the fastest algorithm for \textsc{Long $st$-Path} is by Fomin et al.~\cite{FominGKSS23soda} in time $O^*(2^k)$; see below.
+Note that, again unlike unrooted \textsc{Long Path}, asking for an $(s,t)$-path of length at least $k$ is a sensible question that does not trivially reduce to rooted \textsc{$k$-Path} (i.e., to finding an $(s,t)$-path of length exactly $k$).
+In turn, the fastest algorithm for \textsc{Long $(s,t)$-Path} is by Fomin et al.~\cite{FominGKSS24} in time $O^*(2^k)$; see below.

-In a different direction, in the problem \textsc{$T$-Cycle} (a.k.a.\ \textsc{$K$-Cycle}), the input is an undirected graph $G$ and a set of vertices $T \subseteq V(G)$, and the question is whether there is a simple cycle in $G$ that visits every vertex in $T$.
+In a different direction, in the problem \textsc{$T$-Cycle} (a.k.a.\ \textsc{$K$-Cycle}), the input is an undirected graph $G$ and a set of vertices $T \subseteq V(G)$, and the question is whether there is a simple cycle in $G$ that visits every vertex in~$T$.
 As mentioned in the introduction, this problem was known to be FPT using an algorithm working over heavy graph structural methods~\cite{Kawarabayashi08}, and it was a major surprise when Björklund, Husfeldt and Taslaman~\cite{BjorklundHT12soda} showed an $O^*(2^{|T|})$-time algorithm based on polynomial cancellations.
 Specifically, they defined a polynomial, roughly corresponding to walks without U-turns, and showed in an intricate argument that an $O^*(2^{|T|})$-time sieving step over this polynomial tests for $T$-cycles in $G$.
 Wahlström~\cite{Wahlstrom13STACS} adapted Björklund's \emph{determinant sums} method~\cite{Bjorklund14detsum} to the \textsc{$T$-Cycle} problem and thereby showed that it even allows for a \emph{polynomial compression}, i.e., a reduction in polynomial time to an object of size $|T|^{O(1)}$ from which the existence of a $T$-cycle can be decided.